Academic Integrity at UBC Okanagan

 Diversionary Process

-The diversionary process is an option available when the student admits to having committed academic misconduct, the misconduct is not egregious, and it is the student’s first offence.
+The diversionary process is an option available when the student admits to having committed academic misconduct and it is the student’s first offence.
 A first offence means there is no previous academic misconduct record.
 Both Faculty and student need to agree to engage in the diversionary process.

-At UBC Okanagan, referral to the Academic Integrity Matters (AIM) program is an option under the diversionary process as part of an integrity plan.
-To support students in learning about the best practices for academic integrity, the AIM program, operating out of the Student Learning Hub, offers an intervention before disciplinary processes are instigated for academic integrity breaches.
+At UBC Okanagan, referral to the Academic Integrity Matters (AIM) program is an option under the diversionary process as part of an Integrity Plan.
+To support students in learning best practices for academic integrity, the AIM program, operating out of the Student Learning Hub, offers an educational intervention before disciplinary processes are instigated for academic integrity breaches.
+AIM provides opportunities to clarify expectations for academic integrity, gain confidence in recognizing and avoiding academic misconduct, practice source integration, and understand the steps needed to create responsible academic writing.